-- Babies are held during all feedings except when infants resist being held and are able to hold their bottle. - Babies will be encouraged to but not forced to eat. - We are able to provide a limited selection of infant formula for infants up to 12 months of age. - You may choose to bring in your own formula.
+Babies are held during all feedings except when infants resist being held and are able to hold their bottle.

+- Babies will be encouraged to but not forced to eat. - We are able to provide a limited selection of infant formula for infants up to 12 months of age.
+Currently we are offering; Similac Advance, Similac Sensitive, Similac Soy Isomil, Similac Spit-up, and Similac Total Comfort. - You may choose to bring in your own formula.
 If so, it must be in bottles ready to serve.
 Bottles should be clearly labeled with your child's name and the date. - For safety reasons, formula left over at the end of a feeding will not be re-heated or kept for over one hour.
-We will dispose of any excess formula after each feeding.
+We will dispose of any excess formula after each feeding. - ✓ Diapers & wipes will also be provided